-We have audited the accompanying financial statements of South Bank (A Rural Bank) Incorporated, which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of comprehensive income, changes in shareholders' equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of South Bank (A Rural Bank) Incorporated, which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of comprehensive income, changes in shareholders' equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory notes.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of South Bank (A Rural Bank) Incorporated as of December 31, 2021 and 2020, and of its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS), as modified by the application of the financial reporting reliefs issued by the BSP and approved by the SEC.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of South Bank (A Rural Bank) Incorporated as of December31, 2022 and 2021, and of its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS).